HMS Superb (1798): Battle of Algeciras Bay

 Following the treaty of Amiens she was stationed in the Mediterranean keeping watch over the French in Toulon.
-On renewal of the wars Nelson took command of the mediterranean fleet, including Keats and the Superb.
+On renewal of the wars Nelson took command of the Mediterranean fleet, including Keats and the Superb.
 They accompanied Nelson in the pursuit of Villeneuve to the West Indies and back.
 The Superb, now three years out of home port, was in a poor state, giving rise to the poem "The Old Superb" by Henry Newbolt (set to music in 1904 by Stanford in his Songs of the Sea).
-As early as May 1804 Nelson wrote "the Superb must be sent to England before that period [winter] arrives, as her stem and the knees of her head are loose and broke - nothing but the great exertions of Captain Keats has kept her at sea this last season".
-On their return to Cadiz the Superb was ordered home for a refit - which resulted in the ship, captain and crew missing Trafalgar.
+As early as May 1804 Nelson wrote "the Superb must be sent to England before that period [winter] arrives, as her stem and the knees of her head are loose and broke—nothing but the great exertions of Captain Keats has kept her at sea this last season".
+She arrived at Algiers 10 June 1804.
+On 31 December, 1804 she was 100 miles east of Minorca.
+On their return to Cádiz the Superb was ordered home for a refit—which resulted in the ship, captain and crew missing Trafalgar.